HenkT28/pands-problem-set/README.md

 ## Break down into end to end tests

-I recommend you run the python scripts from command line, from cmder for example, but make sure you go to the right directory first containing the .py scripts, by using cd command, and then run the script as follows: python <script_name>.py
+I recommend you run the python scripts from command line, from cmder for example, but make sure you go to the right directory first containing the .py scripts, by using cd command, and then run the script as follows:

+python <script_name>.py

-There is no need to type in full script name, just by using the tab key on your keyboard it will complete the script name automatically.
+There is no need to type in full script name, just by using the tab key on your keyboard it will auto-complete the script name automatically, from the folder location.

 ## Deployment